mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "Laen-Laen, what's wrong?"

-  He shifted his legs a little to reveal a little kaln curled at his belly.
+  He shifted his legs a little to reveal a little kaln dressed in strange reed clothing curled at his belly.

   "Oh my goodness, are you ok?"
 She asked, reaching for hae.